learosema/sdlpp-test/README.md

 ## Build process

-This project relies on CMake. `cmake .` creates a Makefile for you which you can build.
+This project relies on CMake. `cmake .` creates a Makefile for you which you can use to build the project via `make`.
 In case you are using Visual Studio Code, the CMake extension can do this for you.

 ## Apps